 How Can I Help?

-Citizens for a Healthy Bay has been involved in the Occidental cleanup process for nearly two decades.
+Communities for a Healthy Bay has been involved in the Occidental cleanup process for nearly three decades.
 We are committed to providing the community with reliable and accurate information.
 We will continue to work with stakeholders and the community to ensure a healthy future for Tacoma and our waters – this means holding Occidental accountable for a stringent and thorough cleanup.

-Email Ryan Cruz or call (253) 383-2429 for more information or to receive updates on this issue.
+Email Erin Dilworth or call (253) 383-2429 for more information or to receive updates on this issue.